tinaoberoi/QOSF-2023-24/README.md

 However, solving for ground state energy of molecules is difficult on classical computers due to complex nature of interactions involved within a molecule.
 Molecular simulation problems grow exponentially with the increase in number of particles, making it infeasible for classical computers.
 This computational challenges can be solved using quantum computing algorithms like `Variational Quantum Algorithms`.

-Variational Quantum EigenSolver (VQE) algorithms is a hybrod quantum-classical algorithm that uses variational technique to find minimum eigen values of a Hamiltonian.
+Variational Quantum EigenSolver (VQE) algorithms is a hybrid quantum-classical algorithm that uses variational technique to find minimum eigen values of a Hamiltonian.
 I have a VQE Tutorial explaining steps involved for VQE implementation from scratch, do check it out [here](https://github.com/tinaoberoi/Tutorial_VQE/blob/main/part2_tutorial.ipynb).
 This tutorial explains a step by step process for finding ground state energy of  `LiH` molecule.

 In this project we implement VQE using qiskit both for H2 and LiH molecules.
 ## Approach for VQE qiskit implementation